majesty-indiedev/driver-whatsapp-cloud/README.md

 - [x] Audio Attachment
 - [x] Sticker Attachment
 - [x] Call To Action
-- [x] Message Templates
-- [x] Interactive Message
+- [x] Interactive Messages
     - [x] List
-    - [x] Button
+    - [x] Reply Button
+    - [x] Location Request
+    - [x] Flows

 <!-- ### TODO:
 - [ ] Interactive Message
     - [ ] Product
     - [ ] Product List -->

-## Sending Whatsapp Templates
+## Sending Whatsapp Messages

 >Facebook is still experimenting a lot with its Whatsapp features.
 This is why some of them behave differently on certain platforms.In general it is easy to say that all of them work within the native Whatsapp App on your phones.
-But e.g. the List Template is not working inside the Whatsapp Desktop App.
+But e.g. the List message is not working inside the Whatsapp Desktop App.

 ### Text

 You can send text as follows

     $bot->reply(
-        TextTemplate::create('Please visit https://youtu.be/hpltvTEiRrY to inspire your day!')
+        TextMessage::create('Please visit https://youtu.be/hpltvTEiRrY to inspire your day!')
         ->previewUrl(true)//Allows whatsapp to show the preview of the url(video in this case) );